How to Run Remote Commands with Ansible Shell Module

 • Since commands are not executed on the shell, the command module does not support environment variables, pipes and other operators such as '>' , '<' , '&', ';' and '| |'.
 With shell module, piping, redirection and variables are fully supported.
 Thus, the shell module provides more flexibility.

 • If running commands securely on target systems is your priority, use the command module.
-Unlike the shell module, the command module is not affected the remote user’s shell environment.
+Unlike the shell module, the command module is not affected by the remote user's shell environment.

 The Ansible shell module falls in the same category as the command, script, and raw modules.
 These are collectively referred to as run commands.